Guidance on requirements and how to apply

 Full details of what to include with your application are set out below.

 Please note that attaching the correct documents to your application will enable us to issue your licence more efficiently, with lower risk of errors or rejections with subsequent delays to your application.

 A night rating allows a pilot to fly at night exercising visual flight rules (VFR).
 If a pilot wishes to fly at night using instrument flight rules (IFR) they are also required to have an instrument rating.

 The night rating is non-expiring (it has lifetime validity).

-In order to apply for a night rating you will have to pass an appropriate training course in an approved training organisation (ATO) or a declared training organisation (DTO).
+In order to apply for a night rating you will have to pass an appropriate training course at an Approved Training Organisation (ATO) or a Declared Training Organisation (DTO).
 This course must be completed within a period of 6 months.